 The North Solihull Primary School Programme

-In September 2015 the latest new schools opened.
+The latest new schools opened in September 2015.
 Fordbridge and Coleshill Heath Primary Schools are attended by up to 1100 primary age pupils who now benefit from being taught in these schools.
 The schools have been designed with the future in mind, in a context that has flexibility built in to ensure that teaching practices can be adapted to the needs of pupils in an ever changing curriculum.